Turn up the heat with these fiery, up-close images of our sun

 Inouye Solar Telescope images sun chromosphere

-“The first images of the chromosphere—the area of the Sun’s above the surface—taken with the Daniel K. Inouye Solar Telescope on June 3rd, 2022.
+“The first images of the chromosphere—the area of the Sun’s the surface—taken with the Daniel K. Inouye Solar Telescope on June 3rd, 2022.
 The image shows a region 82,500 kilometers across at a resolution of 18 km.
 This image is taken at 486.13 nanometers using the hydrogen-beta line from the Balmer series”.
 NSO/AURA/NSF

-In recent months, the James Webb Space Telescope (JWST) has dazzled us with shots of galactic collisions and phantom galaxies, while Hubble continues to churn out exquisite views of distant nebulas and far-off star clusters.
-But now, our very own sun gets in the limelight as the focus of study for the National Science Foundation‘s (NSF) newly inaugurated Daniel K. Inouye Solar Telescope.
+In recent months, the James Webb Telescope (JWST) has dazzled us with shots of galactic collisions and phantom galaxies, while Hubble continues to churn out exquisite views of distant nebulas and far-off star clusters.
+But now, our very own sun gets in the limelight as the focus of for the National Science Foundation‘s (NSF) newly inaugurated Daniel K. Inouye Solar Telescope.

 Related: On Hubble’s 32nd birthday, NASA shares a photo of 5 close-knit galaxies